Kandys: Greek usage

-The kandys, now made with functional sleeves, was historically worn by Greek women, particularly in Athens, in the 4th century BC, and towards the end of the 5th century BC.
+The kandys, now made with sleeves, was historically worn by Greek women, particularly in Athens, in the 4th century BC, and towards the end of the 5th century BC.
 At this time, fashions were increasingly influenced by imports from the East and Asia Minor.
 Among the more typical chitons and himatia that Athenian women dedicated to Artemis at Brauron were six kandyes, mostly described as being patterned.
 One of these was dedicated in 347 BC, although no dates were given for the other dedications, and Margaret C. Miller suggests they must date no later than the early 4th century BC.
 In Greece, the six kandyes linked with Brauron also had special significance - two were chosen to adorn the cult statue, one may have been made of silk, and another is described as ornamented with gold.
 Miller notes that one was made from linen, which was considered unusual enough to mention in the lists, in contrast to the leather used for Persian kandyes, and suggests the use of Greek-made linen means that kandyes were made in Greece as well as potentially imported from Persia.
 At odds with the concept of the kandys as a symbol of luxury is an interpretation from the 1990s where the kandys is described as reflecting non-Attic and slave status.
 Towards the end of the 5th century BC, Miller noted a surge in the number of depictions of Athenian women and children wearing kandys-like garments.
 While girls wore them as overgarments, small boys wore them open and without undergarments.
 One suggestion was that the kandys was dedicated prior to marriage, as a child's garment, but Miller notes that this interpretation is challenged by the use of husband's names in the Brauronian lists, and that contemporary vase paintings show mature women wearing kandyes.